Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-- Damage to the sac: Injuries or accidents that cause a hard blow to the chest may damage the sac.
+- Injuries or accidents that cause a hard blow to the chest and damage the sac

-- Germs: Germs, such as viruses and bacteria, may cause this condition.
-Infection in other areas of the body may also spread to the sac.
+- Germs, such as viruses and bacteria, or an infection in another area of your body that spreads to the sac

-- Medicines: Medicines such as those used to treat high blood pressure, cancer, and infection can cause pericarditis.
+- Medicines such as those used to treat high blood pressure, cancer, and infection

-- Heart attack: A heart attack can damage the heart muscle and cause pericarditis.
+- A heart attack that damages the heart muscle

-- Kidney failure: Fluid and chemicals may build up in your body and around your heart when your kidneys fail.
+- Fluid and chemical buildup in your body and around your heart from kidney failure

 What are the signs and symptoms of acute pericarditis?

 The signs and symptoms may appear suddenly and worsen quickly.
 You may have any of the following:

 - Pain in your chest that becomes worse when you lie down